 Be your own gear backup.
 Have a backup navigation plan, a warm enough jacket, and some chlorine dioxide tablets in case your water filter fails.
 If in doubt carry an extra power bank and water bottle.
 Know how to use all your gear.

 Judge remoteness and respect remote routes.
 Riding solo on remote routes can carry heavy responsibility, but you can get away with more mistakes if your route will have at least a couple cars per hour.
 Though it’s always important to practice self-reliance, I also believe in knowing your backup plan.
-If you get an unsolvable mechanical, run out of food or water, or get lost, consider how easy it would be to ask for help or hitch a ride.
+If you get an unsolvable mechanical, run out of food or water, or get lost, consider how hard it would be to ask for help or hitch a ride.
 In my experience many bikepacking routes are not as truly remote as they’re made out to be.
 On the Great Divide, for example, it was rare to go more than an hour without seeing another human.
 I can count on one hand the places where help would have been hard to find within a few hours.

 Tell someone your plans.
 Send them your route and expected itinerary, how (or if) they’ll be able to contact you, and when you expect to be back.
 If they haven’t heard from you by a certain time, what should they do?
-(Generally they should try to contact you first, wait a reasonable amount of time, and then – in the worst-case scenario – contact local police or 911 to report you overdue.)
+(Generally they should try to contact you first, wait an agreed-upon amount of time, and then – in the worst-case scenario – contact local police or 911 to report you overdue.)

 Carry a satellite messenger like the Garmin InReach Mini if you’ll be riding without cell service.
 This gives you the famous “SOS button” in case of life-threatening emergency, but more importantly it lets you contact friends or family for information and support.
 If you discover a need for more info about what lies ahead, ask your contact to look it up for you.
 I’ve asked about nearby wildfires and bus schedules, for example.
 You could also ask the right clear-headed and experienced contact for advice in a tense situation.
 “Here’s my location, my tire is flat and I’m almost out of water and my offline map isn’t loading, what do you think I should do?”